-When the household routine of a Māori family was featured in a 1964 booklet for use in schools a furore resulted.
-Washday at the pa showed the mother and nine children of the Wereta family (not their real name), and included this photograph of Mrs Wereta putting dough into a warm oven to rise.
+When the household routine of a Māori family was featured in a 1964 booklet for use in schools, a furore resulted.
+Washday at the pa showed the mother and nine children of the Wereta family (not their real name), and included this photograph of Mrs Wereta placing dough in a warm oven.

 Using this item

 Photograph by Ans Westra

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.